ViMitre/SRE_Intro_cloud_AWS/README.md

 - Cost

 **SRE introduction**
-- What is the role of SRE?
+- What is the role of SRE?<br/>
 Making the software development process and the end product more reliable, scalable.
 SRE-s can improve every stage of development and operations.

-**Cloud computing with AWS** - What is Cloud Computing and the benefits of using it?
-Simply put, cloud computing is the delivery of computing services – including servers, storage, databases, networking, software, analytics and intelligence – over the Internet (“the cloud”) to offer faster innovation, flexible resources and economies of scale. <br/>Top benefits:
+**Cloud computing with AWS** <br/> - What is Cloud Computing and the benefits of using it?<br/> Simply put, cloud computing is the delivery of computing services – including servers, storage, databases, networking, software, analytics and intelligence – over the Internet (“the cloud”) to offer faster innovation, flexible resources and economies of scale. <br/>Top benefits:
 - Reduces cost
 - Increases speed